angular/universal/DOCUMENTATION.md

   - [** Migration Guide **  (for Universal apps using Angular RC4 < or lower)](#coc)

+---
+---
+---

+# <a name="howdoesitwork"></a> How does Universal work?

+**The elevator pitch:**

+- Serialize your Angular2 application on the server-side to a String and pass it onto the browser.

+The entire process is basically:

+    [SERVER runs]

+      -> Universal gets passed an NgModule Root application -> Universal is aware of Http calls / etc, let's the application fully "bootstrap" itself -> ... magic happens *shazam* ...
+      -> We "Serialize" the application to an html String and pass it with the server response to the browser

+    [BROWSER loads]

+    ▼   -> Instantly gets the String as Html, and you get an Instantaneous PAINT of your Application (no need for seconds wasted with a ...Loading spinner...)
+    G
+    A   -> ... behind the scenes Angular is "really" bootstrapping itself (but to the Browser) P        (this is a Single Page Application after all)

+    ▲   -> Angular finishes bootstrapping
+           [ The user didn't notice a thing, but look how faster everything seemed]

+Notice the GAP on the left side of the Browser section above.
+There's a period of time between that immediate Paint of our application to the browser and when it *truly* **bootstraps** itself.
+After all, Universal is in action when we either Refresh the browser, or that initial paint.
+(Or if you have JS disabled, and each link essentially causes a server-side hit to render that section).

+**So during GAP events, what if the user starts typing in a textbox?
+Or clicks a link?**

+Preboot to the rescue!

+# <a name="preboot"></a> What is Preboot?

+This is where Preboot comes in, it's an integral part of Universal in that it tracks & records all of the users events, and then *replays* them, once the Angular client has finished bootstrapping itself onto the browser.

+** TODO: More info / links etc **

+# <a name="universalbenefits"></a> What are the benefits of Universal?

+** TODO: Benefits of universal **

+---
+---
+---

 # <a name="setup"></a> Setting up Universal